The Man Who Cheated Himself: Production

 The film was initially known as The Gun.
-It was the first independent production by Jack M. Warner and started filming on location in San Francisco on May 15, 1950 and at General Service Studios.
+It was the first independent production by Jack M. Warner and started filming on location in San Francisco on May 15, 1950, and at General Service Studios.
 It was initially set to be distributed by United Artists, but by June, the distributor had been changed to Twentieth Century-Fox.
 In August 1950, the film was retitled The Man Who Cheated Himself.

 Release

-The Man Who Cheated Himself was first screened in Philadelphia on December 29, 1950 and opened in more cities on New Year's Day.
+The Man Who Cheated Himself was first screened in Philadelphia on December 29, 1950, and opened in more cities on New Year's Day.

 Reception

 In a contemporary review for The New York Times, critic A. H. Weiler wrote: "Credit 'The Man Who Cheated Himself' with being explicit.
 For the melodrama ... does not resort to common film-flam, excessive fireworks or hide a fact from the moment its title is flashed on the screen to its climax.
 What it sets out to prove—the titular thesis that its leading man is a gent doomed to defeat—it does conclusively.
-But, since it is perfectly lucid, thw picture, in the main, is robbed of suspense, leaving little else but a workmanlike story depicted fairly professionally if not with great verve or speed. ...
+But, since it is perfectly lucid, the picture, in the main, is robbed of suspense, leaving little else but a workmanlike story depicted fairly professionally if not with great verve or speed. ...
 Call 'The Man Who Cheated Himself' interesting but not exciting fare."

 Critic Philip K. Scheuer of the Los Angeles Times wrote: "Cobb appears reasonably harassed as the cop divided between an unholy passion for the woman and his affection for his kid brother—not to mention his guilty sense of dereliction to duty—but he falls to give us the 'why' of the character.
 This is probably because the screen play (by Phillp MacDonald and Seton I. Miller) chooses to present the character objectively, neither condemning nor condoning.
 Miss Wyatt seems miscast as the cheating wife, though of course one never can tell."